 Ketamine abuse may cause a selection of emotions and experiences, from a moderate floating sensation into a hallucinogenic”out of body experience.”
 These effects have made Ketamine a popular club drug (abused when attending dance parties, nightclubs, or all-night raves).

 When seeking to quit using Ketamine, users may experience cognitive and mental symptoms which make it hard for them to stop their use of the medication.
 Moreover, if an individual’s drug abuse caused a mental health problem, mood disorder, or behavioral problem, the co-occurring disease can also preclude stopping without professional intervention.

 The Dangerous Side Effects of Ketamine Abuse

 Ketamine abuse may cause several harmful side effects and if abused in combination with other drugs, such as marijuana or alcohol, the risks are compounded.
 When abused for recreational purposes, Ketamine is often snorted in powder form or injected in liquid form.

-Additionally, as is true with any misuse of mind-altering substances, the probability of long-term cognitive impairments, psychosis, and paranoia, ketamine abusers might have great difficulty making wise decisions regarding their health and their behaviours.
+Additionally, as is true with any misuse of mind-altering substances, the probability of long-term cognitive impairments, psychosis, and paranoia, ketamine abusers might have great difficulty making wise decisions regarding their health and their behaviors.

 Tracking the Future

 According to the 2010 edition of the annual Monitoring, the Future survey on drug use and attitudes among U.S. teens and teens, 1 percent of 8th graders, 1.1 percentage of 10th graders, and 1.6 percent of 12th graders report having mistreated Ketamine at least once in the preceding year.